ryuk156/devclub-django/README.md

 # devclub-django

-A badic django app addition of two numbers'
+A basic django app addition of two numbers'